Dixon Lake will be closed for maintenance from May 2 – 6

-Summer camping time is in full-swing again, and we urge you to make reservations early for the upcoming weekends and the Labor Day holiday.
-There are still many spots available, so call soon to make sure you're able to get a spot for this popular weekend.
-The Reservation phone number is (760) 839-4045, and can be reached Monday through Friday, 7:00 a.m. to 4:00 p.m.
+Campsite and picnic area reservations may be made online by accessing the City's reservation system at https://www.camplife.com.
+Enter Dixon Lake in the search field, and prompts will help you navigate the system You can also make reservations by calling the reservation desk directly at (760) 839-4045.
+The reservation desk can be reached Monday through Friday, 7:00 a.m. to 4:00 p.m.
 Walk-up reservations can be taken any time the Dixon Lake Concession Stand is open.
-At this time, the Concession Stand operates from 6:00 a.m. to 8:00 p.m. every day.
-Campsite and picnic area reservations may also be made on line.
-You can access the City's reservation system by going to www.sunrisereservations.com, and entering Dixon Lake in the search field.
-Prompts will help you navigate through the system.
-Reservations are accepted up to 90 days in advance, and must be paid for in full when booking.
+Reservations are accepted up to 90 days in advance, and must be paid for in full when booking, whether on line, by phone or in person.
 Please note that only reservations for campsites and picnic shelters are available on line.
 To reserve the disabled-accessible cabin or to make a picnic reservation with a jumper, please call the Reservation Line at (760) 839-4045.
 Campsite and shelter changes and cancellations must be done by phone by calling the Reservation Line.

 For more information on camping at Dixon Lake, please go to www.escondido.org/Dixon-Lake-camping-information.aspx

 Because Dixon Lake has been granted an Aquaculture Permit by the State of California Department of Fish and Wildlife, fishing licenses are no longer required.
 However, all anglers eight years and older will need a daily lake fishing permit, which are available at the concession stand.
-Adult permits are $7.00, and Youth and Senior permits are $5.00.
-A second rod permit can be purchased for a $2.00 fee.
+Adult permits are $9.00, and Youth and Senior permits are $6.00.
+A second rod permit can be purchased for a $3.00 fee except during the derby.

 For additional information, please contact the Dixon Lake Ranger Station at (760) 839-4680.